 For the full UO experience, make sure to stop by The Duck Store.
 The main level is full of Ducks merchandise and the lower level has art supplies, while the upper level is home to a wide variety of books.
 Many of those are textbooks for classes, there are also plenty of other selections.

-There are also several venues downtown hosting plenty of events, like the Hult Center of the WOW Hall.
-There are also tons of bars and restaurants to enjoy as well, plus a statue of Oregon alum Ken Kesey, author of One Flew Over the Cuckoo’s Nest.
+Downtown also has several venues hosting plenty of events, like the Hult Center of the WOW Hall.
+Plus, there are also tons of bars and restaurants to enjoy as well, plus a statue of Oregon alum Ken Kesey, author of One Flew Over the Cuckoo’s Nest.

 Experience the Saturday Market